avikor/entity_component_system/README.md

 Yet ECS saves us all this trouble, all the while not using polymorphism and inheritance, which should be avoided like the plague.
 If we want to define an entity which does not move, simply make a container of a single Graphics Component.
-Hence ECS adheres to composition over inheritance principle, which allows greater flexibility in design.
+Thus ECS adheres to composition over inheritance principle, which allows greater flexibility in design.

 ## Some Implementation details
-All implemented components can be found in 'component.py', similarly for systems and 'systems.py'.
+Implemented components (can be found at 'entity_component_system/component.py'):
+1. GraphicsComponent.
+2. AnimationCycleComponent.
+3. TextComponent.
+4. VelocityComponent.
+5. HorizontalOrientationComponent.
+6. AudioComponent.
+7. LifeTimeComponent

+Implemented systems (can be found at 'entity_component_system/systems.py'):
+1. erase_system.
+2. draw_system.
+3. rotate_animation_cycle_system.
+4. rewrite_text_system.
+5. move_player_controlled_horizontal_entity_system.
+6. collision_detection_system.
+7. collision_detection_with_handling_system.
+8. decrease_lifetime_system.

-'entities_manager.py' stores an EntitiesManager class, which holds all entities of a game.
+An EntitiesManager class which holds all entities of a game can be found at 'entity_component_system/entities_manager.py'.
 This class allows for the definitions of new types, instancing of new entities, and all sorts of getters and destructors.